Canadian Lingerie Model Danielle Knudson Looks Chic In Cute Floral Ensemble During Italian Vacation

 “Very pretty and beautiful and elegant,” remarked a fourth Instagram user, ending their post with an OK-hand emoji and a heart emoji.

 Fans who want to see more of Danielle should follow the Canadian lingerie model on Instagram.
-While the gorgeous blonde may be back from her trip to Italy, as indicated by the caption of her post, there’s a good chance that Danielle may keep the vacation updates coming and serve up more sun-kissed bikini photos from the Italian coastline.
+Also, the gorgeous blonde may be back from her trip to Italy, as indicated by the caption of her post.
+So, there’s a good chance that Danielle may keep the vacation updates coming to serve up more sun-kissed bikini photos from the Italian coastline.